On randomised strategies in the $\lambda$-calculus (long version): Basic Notions and Notations

-There are interesting subsets of the $\lambda$-calculus.
-In particular we focus our attention on subsystems where terms satisfy a predicate on the number of their free variables.
-These systems are meaningful because they are \emph{stable} w.r.t. $\beta$-reduction i.e. if $\termone\in S$ and $\termone\redbeta\termtwo$ then $\termtwo\in S$. \ifthenelse {\boolean{lv}}{We report only the results that will be useful in the following sections, a }{A }comprehensive treatment is in \cite{sinot_sub-$lambda$-calculi_2008}.
+Full $\lambda$-calculus is very powerful and flexible, but it has a complicated dynamics.
+Sometimes it is useful to restrict ourselves to a subset of terms.
+In particular we focus our attention on two subsystems where terms satisfy a predicate on the number of occurrences of free variables.
+These systems are meaningful because they are \emph{stable} w.r.t. $\beta$-reduction i.e. if $\termone\in S$ and $\termone\redbeta\termtwo$ then $\termtwo\in S$.
+The interested reader can find a comprehensive treatment in \cite{sinot_sub-$lambda$-calculi_2008}.